elchericito/redfast-docs/docs/SETUP/activate-prompts.md

 Prompts can be placed on your site in one of two ways:

-1. **Using the Redfast [Live tool](live)**.
+1. **Using the Redfast[Live tool](live)**.
 Your support contact can demonstrate how you can use the interactive point-and-click tool to place prompts in the desired area on your site (web only).

 2. **Adding class identifiers to your site**.
 With assistance from your development team, you can add Redfast ids to specific areas of your site.